slam10s/college-data/README.md

 # College Tennis Data

-This repository will be a public facing repository that will eventually contain all the data displayed at [SLAM.Tennis](https://www.slam.tennis/teams/rankings.asp) as well as a GitHub pages [prototype website](https://www.slam.tennis/teams/rankings.asp) that displays the data in ways that might eventually be incorporated into the SLAM.Tennis site over time.
+This repository will eventually contain all the data for information displayed at [SLAM.Tennis](https://www.slam.tennis/teams/rankings.asp) as well as the [SLAM.10s Sandbox](https://slam10s.github.io/playground/).

 ### License